rajatasusual/llamabox/PRIVACY_POLICY.md

 ## Changes to This Policy

 We may update this privacy policy from time to time.
-Any changes will be posted on this page, and we will notify you of significant changes through the WSL Assistant application or browser extension.
+Any changes will be posted on this page, and we will notify you of significant changes through the Llamabox application or browser extension.

 ## Contact Us